mjnickerson/s14groupprojectwch/README.md

 This github repository contains all of the pieces to the SWEAT application  design by students in the Harvard S-14 class on Wearables.
 The product loads a React-Native application on a phone (Android or Iphone) and allows the user to evaluate their exercise routine.
 Currently the application is limited only to 2 types of situps, V-Situps and Pulse Situps, but the model can be trained to do other exercises.

+## Demo Video Link

+See https://youtu.be/u_W4VkJsKNY for a video on application function.

 ## Prerequisities

 ### snack.expo.io